chainrule-labs/locker-poc/README.md

 1. Alice sets up a Savings Contract and defines how much she wants to put in to savings for every transaction and what the Lockup Period will be.
 1. Alice wants to do a swap on the Target Contract, 1inch, for 100 USDC to ETH
-1. Auto HODL intercepts Alice's transaction and asks for a small amount of additional token before Alice signs the transaction.
+1. Locker intercepts Alice's transaction and asks for a small amount of additional token before Alice signs the transaction.
 1. The transaction is sent to the Savings Contract which deposits the extra amount into savings.
 1. The Savings Contract forwards the swap request to the Target Contract (1inch) which processes the transaction normally.
 1. After the Unlock Date, Alice can withdraw all her savings.